What is GPS Tracking?

 Size, Materials and Durability.

-GPS tracking devices come in a variety of sizes.
-Some are very small typically for consumer use—like tracking your car keys.
+GPS tracking for construction equipment uses devices in a variety of sizes.
+Some GPS devices are very small typically for consumer use—like tracking your car keys.
 Larger devices are typically used for more industrial use, including construction.
 As technology improves, devices are being made to satisfy construction’s needs—durable and small.

 GPS Tracker Types